17th Congress not as productive as predecessors in its first session

 In the session covering 2013 and 2014, the 16th Congress was able to pass eight laws – among these, the 2014 budget, a supplemental 2013 budget, an extension of the validity of the calamity fund and quick response fund, and the extension of the Philippine National Railways’ corporate life.

-Despite this disparity in terms of bills enacted to law, the 17th Congress gained headlines for controversial measures and legislative inquiries dictated by a political agenda that rocked even a chamber dominated by an alliance.
+Despite this disparity in terms of bills enacted to law and average number of measures processed per day, the 17th Congress gained headlines for controversial measures and legislative inquiries dictated by a political agenda that rocked even a chamber dominated by an alliance.

 The bill seeking to reimpose the death penalty and several revenue generation measures emerged as the primary measures that trumped other bills in the legislative mill.